conail/swoop/README.md

 ## Time API

 WaitTime API isn't available publicly anymore.
+An alternative was found at [timezonedb](http://timezonedb.com).
+It requires registration and returns XML.

+Groovy's XMLSlurper is used to extract the time and timezone.

 ## Docker